Project 1: Building a shell

 • Built-ins:

 • export - set an environment variable.
 You may use the provided hash table to keep track of all environment variables.
-NOTE: You will need to change the way that you execute programs from the partial implementation.
+CAUTION: You will need to change the way that you execute programs from the partial implementation.
 You will need to use execve() or posix_spawn() so that you can pass environment variables to the new process.
 By default, you must always pass the $PATH.
 (You can use getenv() to get your real $PATH and pass it along.)

 • unset - unset an environment variable.
 If using the provided hash table, remove the key from the table.